-Can Rats Carry and Spread Rabies?
+Can a Rat Carry Rabies?
 What to Do If a Rat Bites You

 Written by Jack Hayes